Jheimys/Dicee/README.md

 # Project description
-Project with emphasis on web development using javaScript.
-The main purpose is to simulate a dog dating app.
+Project with an emphasis on web development using JavaScript.
+The main objective is to simulate the throwing of dice by two players and the dice with the highest number will be the winner.

   <p align=center>
     <image width="670" heigth="570" src='https://github.com/Jheimys/assets/blob/master/dicee.png'>